TPedron/nhl_api_project/README.md

 docker-compose up
 ```

 That will bring the application up and running.
+If there are any questions with these steps, please let me know.

-Then, go to your web browser or a tool such as Postman and follow the API instructions below.
+If all of the above worked successfully, go to your web browser (or a tool such as Postman) and follow the API instructions below.

 ## API